DEMENTIA SINGALONG THERAPY

 “Personally, in watching this almost magical chemistry between Cheryl (as tutor) and my wife Karen (as “student”) I have witnessed some wonderful results.
 All the songs evidently bring back some recall of past experience.
 For example, Karen’s favorite song is “Moon River”.
 In singing this song with Cheryl, I see Karen’s face and smile light up with what looks like absolute ecstasy.” - Ray McInnis, Professor Emeritus, Western Washington University

 The Dementia Singalong Therapy Program is dedicated to sharing memory enhancing techniques with people living with dementia-related diseases and brain damage.
 This is done through a series of exercises which help to strengthen the brain's memory and communication processes.
 We empower residents in houses and memory care units to create meaningful experiences which help to expand awareness and impart a sense of hope in the community.

-We are now both a Federal Charity 501(c)(3) ; as well as a non-profit in the state of Washington.
+We are both a Federal Charity 501(c)(3) and a non-profit in the state of Washington.

 • Create ways to give residents and patients a sense of purpose.

 • Inspire caregivers and loved ones to find value in helping the individual in need to communicate more effectively

 • Reduce loneliness, boredom, and a feeling of disconnection common in people living with dementia.